mitojala/test/docs/intro/pole.md

 #### Creating the Blocks

-The block limits have already be drawn, we just need to select them and to declare them as the project blocks
+The block boundaries have already be drawn, we just need to select them and to [declare them as the project blocks](http://www.terrasolid.com/guides/tscan/prjaddbyboundaries.php)

 ![Saveproject2](img/screenshot31.png)